onetep-devel/documentation/kpoints_and_spin.rst

    u_{n,\mathbf k} (\mathbf r)  = \sum_{\alpha} c_{n,\mathbf k}^{\alpha} \phi_{\alpha}^{\mathbf k} (\mathbf r),

-where :math:`c_{n,\mathbf k}^{\alpha}` is a non-unitary rotation matrix that rotates the NGWFs (see TB note).
+where :math:`c_{n,\mathbf k}^{\alpha}` is a non-unitary rotation matrix that rotates the NGWFs into eigenstates.

-Expanding :math:`u_{n,\mathbf k}` using in terms of NGWFs (which, as we will see later will need to be "extended" NGWFs along periodic directions), :eq:`SE3` can be expressed as
+Expanding :math:`u_{n,\mathbf k}` using in terms of NGWFs (which, as we will see later will need to be "extended" along periodic directions in PW mode), :eq:`SE3` can be expressed as

 .. math::
    :label: SE4